 Efficient and effective service and delivery are key priorities for the Santa Clara Valley Water District (Valley Water) to accomplish the goals of providing safe and clean water, environmental stewardship, and flood protection.
-Valley Water plans to contract with construction companies to complete 67 capital improvement projects over the next 15 years at a cost of \$5.158B, including large construction projects involving the Anderson Dam seismic retrofit and the Pacheco Reservoir expansion.
+Valley Water plans to contract with construction companies to complete 67 capital improvement projects over the next 15 years for about \$5.158B.1 These projects include large construction projects involving the Anderson Dam seismic retrofit and the Pacheco Reservoir expansion.
 Any changes to these contracted capital projects present a risk of cost overruns and schedule delays.

-With the approval of the Valley Water's Board of Directors, a performance audit was conducted of Valley Water's construction contract change order process to identify, if any, the presence of potential improvements.
+With the approval of the Valley Water's Board of Directors (Board), a performance audit was conducted by the Independent Auditor for the Board of Valley Water's capital construction contract change order process to identify, if any, the presence of potential improvements.